Kamphaeng Phet and Phitsanulok might not be the most exciting spots in Thailand, nevertheless, you’ll possibly have to take those detours.

 An Afternoon in Phitsanulok

-Coming from Sukhothai and heading for Chiang Mai, I had no chance to avoid Phitsanulok since it’s the nearest train station.
+Coming from Sukhothai and heading for Chiang Mai, I had no chance to avoid Phitsanulok since it was the nearest train station.
 I went there at noon, booked myself in the reasonably priced Amarin Nakorn Hotel near the train station, and strolled along Menam Nan river.

 There are many quite inviting coffee places overlooking the river.
 On the greeneries along the river, people are getting massages al fresco or doing Aerobics and Thai Chi.
 It’s actually very pleasant.